feiglab/ProteinStructureEmbedding/README.md

 ### Graph Neural Network-Based Prediction

 This project leverages Graph Neural Networks (GNNs) to accelerate the computational prediction of protein properties.
 Our model, the `Global Structure Embedding Network (GSnet)`, is adept at predicting a variety of physicochemical properties from three-dimensional protein structures.
-These properties include, but are not limited to, solvation energies and hydrodynamic radii, which are crucial for understanding protein behavior in biological systems.
+These properties include:

+- Free energy of solvation ($delta$)

 ### Transfer Learning for pKa Predictions